Sustainable Transportation and TDM

 Transportation Decision-Making

-Sustainable transportation planning requires a paradigm shift: a fundamental Change in the way people think about and solve problems (Litman, 1999).
-It requires more comprehensive analysis of impacts, consideration of indirect and cumulative impacts (Louis Berger & Associates, 1998), consideration of demand management solutions, and public involvement in transportation decision-making.
+Sustainable transportation planning requires a paradigm shift: a fundamental Change in the way people think about and solve problems (Litman 1999; ADB 2009).
+It requires more comprehensive analysis of impacts, consideration of indirect and cumulative impacts, consideration of demand management solutions, and public involvement in transportation decision-making.
 It involves Prioritizing Transportation to give higher value trips and lower cost modes priority over lower value, higher cost trips.

 Automobile Dependency